Noamv7/Matrix-Multiplication-Using-Systolic-Arrays-Chip-Design-and-Verification/README.md

 # Matrix Multiplication Using Systolic Arrays - Design Part

 This project focuses on implementing matrix multiplication using systolic arrays with an emphasis on chip design and verification.
-The design is coded in Verilog/SystemVerilog and incorporates various modules including APB slave, memory, processing elements (PE), and the main matrix multiplication calculation module.
+The design is coded in Verilog and incorporates various modules including APB slave, memory, processing elements (PE), and the main matrix multiplication calculation module.

 ## Modules Overview: